 Ah-h-h, the Prepress Department . . .

 This is probably the most nebulous, and therefore the most dangerous area in the art of putting ink/toner on paper, on signage, bottles, windows, t-shirts, whatever.
-Output devices & their specs (esp. color profiles) change, industry-standards sometimes aren't, and many production shops have Adobe (& industry related) apps from 2013 - while designers (& their files) usually have "the latest, greatest" updates . . .
+Output devices & their specs (esp. color profiles) change, industry-standards sometimes aren't, and many production shops use Adobe (& industry related) apps from 2013 - while designers (& their files) usually have "the latest, greatest" updates . . .

 Time spent on conversions & "fix-it" charges at these output facilities (vs. the estimate) can escalate quickly . . .